exasol/ai-lab/doc/user_guide/docker/secure_configuration_storage.md

 # Secure Configuration Storage

-Most of the examples in the Exasol AI-Lab (XAI) require a connection to an Exasol database.
+Most of the examples in the Exasol AI-Lab require a connection to an Exasol database.
 Additionally some show cases will interact with cloud services which require additional configuration items, URL endpoints, credentials, etc.

 To keep all these configuration options accross multiple sessions and secure, the Exasol AI-Lab offers a _Secure Configuration Storage_ (SCS).